Stickykenny/TIA-for-htr/README.md

 # TIA-for-htr

-Text-Image Alignment for Handwritten Text Recognition is a script tailored toward the MDV database to prepare pairs of text-image for training an HTR model using [kraken OCR](https://github.com/mittagessen/kraken)
+Text-Image Alignment for Handwritten Text Recognition is a script tailored toward the MDV database to prepare pairs of text/image for training an HTR model using [kraken OCR](https://github.com/mittagessen/kraken)

 > Kiessling, B. (2022).
 The Kraken OCR system (Version 4.1.2) [Computer software]. https://kraken.re